-Carla is an associate solicitor in the clinical negligence department.
+Carla is a senior associate solicitor in the clinical negligence department.

-Carla joined Stephensons in February 2006 as a graduate clerk in the clinical negligence department.
+Carla joined Stephensons in February 2006 as a graduate paralegal in the clinical negligence department.
 She initially assisted the head of the department with her complex clinical negligence claims (mainly cerebral palsy claims).
-In September 2007, she was then given my own small caseload.
+In September 2007, she was then given her own small caseload.

 Clinical negligence claims can be quite complicated.
 You will know from when you have had medical treatment that the language doctors use is not always clear and you can sometimes be unsure about what treatment you need and why.
 Many of Carla's clients also have long-term health problems, which can make the whole process more stressful and confusing.
 Through her role as a solicitor she can help clients to understand the medical jargon, the medical treatment that they have received and help to ease any stress or confusion.

-Carla now have a varied caseload dealing with claims concerning surgery, orthopaedics, gynaecology, delays in diagnosis, birth injuries and neurological Injuries.
+Carla has a varied caseload dealing with claims concerning surgery, orthopaedics, gynaecology, delays in diagnosis, birth injuries and neurological injuries.